August 12-17, 2018

 Participants should have a minimum of one year of lessons on their instrument.
 Everyone should be willing – even if not yet completely confident – to play pieces with up to 3 sharps or flats and should be playing in two to three positions on their instrument.
 Sectionals will be guided by a teacher, and will be spent examining your orchestra repertoire challenges such as fingerings, bowings and technical issues.
 You will strengthen your ability to perform and function as a section and will explore how to glean the most personally satisfying ensemble experience in groups that will inevitably involve a wide variety of skills and abilities.
 Orchestra rehearsals will focus on enjoying the experience of playing together and learning how a fine ensemble sound is produced.
-Tuition for the three-hour morning orchestra program is $300 for the week (plus $30 non-refundable registration fee).
-A $30 late fee will be applied after June 1st.
+2017 Tuition for the three-hour morning orchestra program was $300 for the week (plus $30 non-refundable registration fee).
+A $30 late fee is applied after June 1st.
 Please note that chamber group placement cannot be guaranteed for registrations received after June 1st.